Art Blog #112: Googling Is for Old People

 The Rise of 'I'm Too Cool for Google' Generation

 Generation Z (you know, the ones with no chill) have officially declared war on traditional search engines.
-They don’t “Google it”; they “TikTok it.”
+They don’t “Google it”; they “ChatGPT it.”
 Want a how-to guide on making mac 'n' cheese with your eyes closed?
-TikTok.
+Tik-Tok.
 Want to know how to make a meme about your cat’s bad attitude?
-TikTok.
+Reddit.
 Want to actually find something useful without 47 pages of SEO tricks?
-TikTok.
+Pinterest or ChatGPT.
 Google is like, "You want a search result that lists 'all the options?'
 Nah, fam, that’s so 2006."

 It's no wonder that the younger generation is skipping Google and diving straight into apps that give them answers on a silver platter in 15 seconds or less.
 The attention span of a TikTok user is shorter than the time it takes for Google to tell you that you’re not spelling “quarantine” correctly.
 And don’t pretend like you haven’t given up halfway through a Google search because the top results were just ads and barely relevant.